agjacome/fp-scala-dlm-workshop/01_functions.slides.md

 val z = x + y
 ```

----

-### Referential transparency

-Referential transparency enables *equational reasoning*.
-This kind of reasoning
-is the one used in high-school equations, based in the simple substitution
-model of variables and values.

 ```scala
 val z = 2 + 3
 ```

----

-### Referential transparency

-Referential transparency enables *equational reasoning*.
-This kind of reasoning
-is the one used in high-school equations, based in the simple substitution
-model of variables and values.

 ```scala
 val z = 5